How to Calculate GMROI for a Retail Store

 Calculate GMROI to Determine the Health of Your Business

-In recent years, a new tool to analyze your profitability has become more and more popular.
-It is Gross Margin Return On Inventory Investment or GMROI.
+In recent years, a tool to analyze business profitability has become more popular.
+It is gross margin return on inventory investment (GMROI).
 It's easy to get stuck in a rhythm of looking at the top line number (sales) when you are a retailer.
-We hear people say things like "sales cures all ills" and often times measure the value of our business (translated health) based on YOY sales gains.
+People make comments such as "sales cures all ills" and often times measure the value of their business based on year-over-year (YOY) sales gains.

 My gross margin was much higher than planned and my inventory controls kept me profitable despite the lower revenue.

-Typically, inventory makes up about 70% - 80% of a retail operations financial assets - meaning the largest drain on your cash.
-So it makes sense that the health of your business is directly linked to how well you manage your inventory.
+Typically, inventory makes up about 70 percent to 80 percent of a retail operation's financial assets, meaning the largest drain on your cash.
+So, it makes sense that the health of your business is directly linked to how well you manage your inventory.

-Turnover is another way we view inventory.
-In this calculation, we are determining how many months it takes for you to sell your inventory when viewed over a calendar year.
-So if I have 12 of one SKU in stock and I sell them in 12 months, then I "turned" my inventory 1 time over the year (related as 1.0).
+Turnover is another way to view inventory.
+In this calculation, you can determine the number of months it takes to sell your inventory when viewed over a calendar year.
+So, if I have 12 of one stock keeping unit (SKU) in stock and sell them in 12 months, then I "turned" my inventory 1 time over the year (related as 1.0).
 If I sell all 12 in 6 months, then my turn is 2.0.